AndrewRook/linux_setup/README.md

 Following [this guide](https://linuxmint-installation-guide.readthedocs.io/en/latest/)

 * Set up initial account as parent account
+* Set download mirrors to (If you don't you'll need to update what's in the dnsmasq conf to whatever you do choose):
+  * mirror.cs.jmu.edu
+  * James Madison
 * Follow startup guide, especially installing updates

 ## Create parent account